Written byAmanda Wong

 Disk Utility is Apple's solution to manage all connected drives, external and internal, including the startup disk.
 It enables you to repair, restore, partition, unmount, and erase a drive.
 Here is how to use the Disk Utility to format WD Elements for Mac.

-- Connect the WD Elements with your Mac, it will automatically shows on the Mac desktop.
+- 1. Connect the WD Elements with your Mac, it will automatically show on the Mac desktop.
 Click here when the external hard drive not showing up on Mac.

-- Choose the WD Elements from the left list, click Erase on the top.
+- 3. Choose the WD Elements from the left list, and click Erase on the top.

-- Edit the disk name, select a format and a scheme.
+- 4. Edit the disk name, and select a format and a scheme.

 APFS and Mac OS Extended are only compatible with macOS, but not with Windows.
 FAT and exFAT file systems are applicable for both macOS and Windows.